 By Esther Mann, LCSW

-Esther Mann, LCSW, is a psychotherapist in Lawrence.
+Esther Mann, LCSW, is a psychotherapist in Hewlett.
 Esther works with individuals and couples.
+Together with Jennifer Mann, she also runs the “Navidaters.”
 She can be reached at firstname.lastname@example.org or 516-314-2295.